mucommander/mucommander/readme.txt

 - Windows: the Recycle Bin can be opened and emptied from the status bar.

 Improvements:
-- Improved the throughput of FTP uploads dramatically.
+- Significantly improved the throughput of FTP uploads.
-- Improved the throughput of transfers into a Zip file dramatically.
+- Significantly improved the throughput of transfers into Zip files.
 - Added an 'Explore bookmarks' item to the 'Bookmarks' menu.
 - Job confirmation dialogs show the list of files to be processed.
 - All OK/cancel choices can be navigated with the arrow keys.
 - Added keyboard shortcuts to 'Change date' and 'Change permissions' actions (Shift+Alt+D and Shift+Alt+P resp.).
-- Visual enhancements to the main window under Mac OS X Leopard which now uses more native looking components.
+- Visual enhancements made to the main window under Mac OS X 10.5 (Leopard).
-- Improved the file loading in the internal viewers and editors.
+- Improved file loading in the internal viewers and editors.
-- The file encoding can be changed in the internal text viewer and editor.
+- File encoding can now be changed in the internal text viewer and editor.
 - HTTPS connections can now be established even if the SSL certificate is not trusted.
 - Added a dedicated icon for the root of remote locations.